-Our selling and distribution expenses consisted of primarily the transportation fee to deliver our products to the customers and the labor cost of the sales department.
-They decreased to approximately RMB7.4 million for FY2023 compared to approximately RMB7.6 million for FY2022, representing a decrease of approximately 2.6%.
-The decrease in the selling and distribution expenses was mainly attributable to the decrease of the labor cost of the sales department as a result of the decrease of the sales of the graphite products in FY2023.
+Our selling and distribution expenses consisted of primarily the transportation fee to deliver our products to the customers, marketing expenses and the labor cost of the sales department.
+They increased to approximately RMB13.3 million for FY2024 compared to approximately RMB7.4 million for FY2023, representing an increase of approximately 79.4%.
+The rise in selling and distribution expenses was primarily driven by an increase in transportation costs of approximately RMB5.6 million, attributable to the delivery of our products to major customers located farther from our operations in FY2024 (e.g., Henan and Zhejiang) compared to those in the previous year (e.g., Shandong).